micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 ## Register the listener

-Once the listener is implemented, then it needs to to be registerd within the
+Once the listener is implemented, then it needs to be registerd within the
 plugin:

 ```cpp